 Tropical Smoothie Hepatitis A Litigation

-Marler Clark Hepatitis A Attorneys represent 75 people sickened in this outbreak.
-Litigation is proceeding on Virginia state court.
+Marler Clark Hepatitis A Attorneys represented 75 people sickened in this outbreak.
+Litigation proceeded on Virginia state court.

-Several states, CDC, and the U.S. Food and Drug Administration (FDA) are continuing to investigate a multistate outbreak of foodborne hepatitis A. Information available at this time does not indicate an ongoing risk of acquiring hepatitis A virus infection at Tropical Smoothie Café’s, as the contaminated food product has been removed as of August 8.
+Several states, CDC, and the U.S. Food and Drug Administration (FDA) investigated a multistate outbreak of foodborne hepatitis A. Tropical Smoothie Café removed contaminated food proucts as of August 8.
 Symptoms of hepatitis A virus infection can take up to 50 days to appear.
-As a result, CDC continues to identify cases of hepatitis A related to the initial contaminated product.

 134 people with hepatitis A have been reported from nine states: Arkansas (1), California (1), Maryland (12), New York (3), North Carolina (1), Oregon (1), Virginia (107), West Virginia (7), and Wisconsin (1).
 52 ill people have been hospitalized.
 No deaths have been reported.

-Epidemiologic and traceback evidence indicate frozen strawberries imported from Egypt are the likely source of this outbreak.
+Epidemiologic and traceback evidence indicated frozen strawberries imported from Egypt were the likely source of this outbreak.

 Hepatitis A is an inflammation of the liver caused by the hepatitis A virus.
 The classic symptom of hepatitis A is jaundice, which is a yellowing of the skin or the eyes.
 Other symptoms of hepatitis A include fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine and light-colored stools.
 Symptoms develop 15-50 days after exposure to the virus, which can occur through direct contact with another person who has the infection or by consuming food or drink that has been contaminated with the virus.